 Many students like to use rankings to guide them when choosing a university.
 However, since Zoology as a separate degree programme is offered only by few institutions, don’t make rankings your main decision driver.

-Here is a selection of high-ranking universities that score high in THE and QS:
+Here is a selection of high-ranking European universities in those league tables: